Adeaphon/palettest/README.md

 Salmon: 34, Lavender Blush 1: 22, Firebrick 1: 62, Light Coral: 28, Seashell 1: 11, Pink: 37, Indian Red 1: 31,
 Tomato 1: 15, Misty Rose 2: 10, Linen: 6, Light Pink: 6, Rosy Brown 1: 21, Misty Rose 1: 48, Red 1: 103, Brown 1: 28]
 ```

+This example shows how much difference the choice of `Palette` can make.
+In a later example we'll give a visualisation
+of the different colors in each `Palette`, and what an image looks like when it gets mapped to each.

 ### Palettes: Defining a custom palette